SrijanShovit/HealthLearning/Brain Tumor MRI Classification/Brain Tumor MRI Dataset Generation.md

 - No. of samples for class glioma = 300
 - **Total testing sample data: 1311**

+**In the modified dataset, the number of samples in each class in training dataset is:**

+- No. of samples for class pituitary = 1557
+- No. of samples for class notumor = 1595
+- No. of samples for class meningioma = 1539
+- No. of samples for class glioma = 1521
+- **Total training sample data: 6212**

+**In the modified dataset, the number of samples in each class in testing dataset is:**

+- No. of samples for class pituitary = 400
+- No. of samples for class notumor = 405
+- No. of samples for class meningioma = 386
+- No. of samples for class glioma = 400
+- **Total testing sample data: 1591**

 ## **Dataset Analysis**

 **Histogram of RGB Channels and its corresponding grayscale images**